wanghailei/study_ror/assets_pipeline_importmap.md

 **Primary place for your app’s JavaScript code.** Meant for **your own JS code**, Stimulus controllers, or code closely tied to your app’s functionality.
 But you won’t use `app/javascript` to manage external libraries like Carbon unless you are bundling.

 Rails uses this directory especially when you set up **Webpacker** (Rails 6) or **jsbundling-rails** (Rails 7+).

-**app/javascript Directory**: This is for your application's own JavaScript code in modern Rails (6 and later).
-It's managed by tools like Webpacker or import maps, where you write custom scripts, like for Carbon Web Components integration.

-Purpose if "app/javascript"**: this directory is where you place your application’s own JavaScript code, managed by a JavaScript bundler like Webpacker or import maps.
-It’s for custom scripts, components, or integrations, such as those for BOS.

 **Usage in Rails**: You write your JavaScript files here, typically in subdirectories like `app/javascript/packs` for Webpacker or directly in `app/javascript` for import maps, and it’s processed for serving in your application, aligning with the user’s integration of Carbon Web Components.